Working at home is not always pretty. Here are a few pros and cons of working from home straight from a working homeschool mom of 11 years!

 By learning to give my best yes I have STOPPED homeschooling out of negligence and I have been able to recuperate from a year of burn out.
 Working from home while schooling at home means that as moms we have to learn to earnestly seek God’s will in every avenue of our lives.
 It allows us to manage our time more efficiently.
 We learn how to say NO to the things that take away from our best yes.

-Still Want to School at Home while Working from Home?
+Do you Still Want to School at Home while Working from Home?

 Working from home while homeschooling has been a huge blessing to our family.
 It has allowed for us to pay for the extra things like piano, and art, and braces.
 It has allowed me to model time management skills in front o my children, and truly evaluate what my best yes is.
 It has allowed me to stay home with my children and not miss out on the important things.